thimc/malbolge/README.md

 	go build -o malbolge .
 	./malbolge <hello-world.mal>

-_NOTE: If no arguments are passed then it will read of the standard input and assume the data is valid malbolge code_
+_NOTE: If no arguments are passed then it will read off the standard input and assume the data is valid malbolge code_

 ## License